CoryParsnipson/godot-experiments/walk/README.md

 1. Run `adb connect <ip address of phone>:<port num of phone>`.
 1. `adb devices` should now list an entry for this device.
 1. Wireless debugging should be set up now.
 You can run the debugger on the device wirelessly by click on the play button that looks like a TV in the upper right corner.

+### Using the Included Godot Demo Project to Debug

+Within the `android_plugin` folder, there is a provided Godot project in `plugin/demo`.
+This is a godot project that can be opened in Godot 4.2+ with a diagnostic UI for interacting with the android plugin.